tobbe8808/javascript-p2/README.md

 ## Browser testing<br>
 - Tested in google chrome and site works good.<br>
 - Tested in FireFox and site works good.<br>
-- tested in Opera and site works good.<br>
+- Tested in Opera and site works good.<br>
-- not tested on safari cause i dont own any macs, and i cant run it on pc.<br>
+- Not tested on safari cause i dont own any macs, and i cant run it on pc.<br>
 **I installed firefox and opera on my pc to try the website**<br>